What does “EVS” mean?

 How is the price for a standard determined?

-The price list of Estonian standards will be confirmed by the board of the Centre for Standardisation.
+The price list of Estonian standards will be confirmed by the board of the Estonian Centre for Standardisation and Accreditation.
 The price of each specific standard will be determined based on the price list and the number of pages in the standard.
 This calculation includes only the content pages and does not include first pages, intentionally blank pages, etc. The prices for the standards of other standardisation organisations will be determined by those standardisation organisation who issue them.

 Are standards obligatory?